 After menopause, as levels of estrogen decline the risk of vaginal infections increases because vaginal atrophy leads to a change in the acidic environment of the vagina, making older women more susceptible to infection with bacteria, yeast, or other organisms.

 Another factor causing recurring UTI’s in older women is bacterial vagninosis (BV).
 BV is caused by the overgrowth of the Gardnerella vaginalis bacteria; when these bacteria get into the bladder, they activate any E Coli bacteria which may be there, causing the urinary tract infection.

-For Middle-Aged Men It’s Often A Prostate Problem
+For Middle-Aged Men, It's Often Related To A Prostate Problem.

 Other factors that may be linked to an increased risk of urinary tract infection in men include: kidney stones, wearing catheters and diabetes.

 For Seniors, It’s Because They Have No Symptoms.

 Urinary tract infections (UTIs) aren’t just a nuisance in the senior population—they can cause serious health problems.
 Older individuals are more susceptible to UTI’s due to a weakened immune system.
 Many of them may not exhibit any of the typical signs of a UTI such as the burning sensation, or the pressure and pain in their lower abdomen.
 This is known as “asymptomatic bacteriuria” or ASB.
 Almost half of men and women over age 80 living in an assisted living environment will have this condition.
 The reason that they do not have symptoms is either because their immune systems are unable to fight the infection, or because they may not be able to communicate their discomfort.
 Without these symptomatic “alarm bells”, an undiagnosed and untreated UTI can quickly lead to complications, such as kidney damage and blood poisoning.